OlympusDAO/olympus-v3/audit/price-v2/README.md

 ### Q: Please list any known issues/acceptable risks that should not result in a valid finding.

-A: We're away that L2 deployments of Chainlink oracles require additional validation of the sequencer uptime feed.
+A: We're aware that L2 deployments of Chainlink oracles require additional validation of the sequencer uptime feed.
 We don't intend to deploy to L2s immediately and will add a L2 version of that submodule when we do.

 ---